Opened 10 years ago

 I agree.
 I guess that if there is a nice html documentation containing the same information which is currently avaliable by asking for help from the command line, nobody (save a maybe a few die-hards which insist on using ed to write Modelica code) will ever use the command line option again.
 It is important that the way this information is dumped by omc makes it easy to organize and hyperlink it nicely in OMC.
 Maybe an XML file would do the job better than the current fixed-font more-or-less-pretty-printed one does, and would be more easily transformed into HTML.

-comment:22 follow-up: Changed 10 years ago by casella
+comment:22 by Francesco Casella, 10 years ago

 Do we have any (possibly partial) plan regarding this issue for the 1.9.2 release?